ruthresh1/dsaNotes/dataStructures/array/problems/README.md

 ### Easy
 1. Find the largest in the given array!
+2. Check if a given number is present in the array
-2. How do you find the missing number in a given integer array of 1 to 100?
+3. How do you find the missing number in a given integer array of 1 to 100?
-3. How do you find the duplicate number on a given integer array?
+4. How do you find the duplicate number on a given integer array?
-4. How do you find the largest and smallest number in an unsorted integer array?
+5. How do you find the largest and smallest number in an unsorted integer array?
-5. How do you find all pairs of an integer array whose sum is equal to a given number?
+6. How do you find all pairs of an integer array whose sum is equal to a given number?
-6. How do you find duplicate numbers in an array if it contains multiple duplicates?
+7. How do you find duplicate numbers in an array if it contains multiple duplicates?
-7. How to remove duplicates from a given array in Java?
+8. How to remove duplicates from a given array in Java?
-8. How do you search a target value in a rotated array?
+9. How do you search a target value in a rotated array?

 ### Medium